Goal

 Click Submit to upload the case.
 The platform will:

-3. Assign an appropriate collection partner based on jurisdiction and claim details
+Assign a collection partner based on jurisdiction and claim details

 You will see a confirmation page once the case is submitted successfully.